 Blue hydrangeas bring a sense of tranquility and sophistication to the garden.
-Their cool tones pair beautifully with silver foliage, white flowers, and soft pastels, making them a favorite for cottage borders, coastal landscapes, and shaded retreats.
+Their cool tones pair beautifully with silver foliage, white flowers, and soft pastels.
+This color combination will quickly make them a favorite in your cottage borders, coastal landscapes, and shaded retreats.

 On this page: Varieties | Why Are Some Hydrangeas Blue? | Design Ideas